jakobzhao/geog458/weeks/week04/leaflet/readme.md

 ### 2.1 Build a project repository

 The first step is to create a project working directory which holds all the files.
-To do that, we will create a project repository on github, and then sync the empty repository to your **working space** on local computer.
-If you have any question on how to conduct the above-mentioned operations, please refer to lab 1.
+To do that, we will create a project repository on GitHub, and then sync the empty repository to your **working space** on local computer.
+If you have any questions on how to conduct the above-mentioned operations, please refer to lab 1.

 ### 2.2 Use an IDE (Atom) or command line to start up a server